 We, at USC Thornton, have as a goal to transform this current state of affairs by inviting musicians of all walks and styles, all modes and makings, to be part of the conversation and what we hope will be a transformation not only of music teacher education but, by extension, music teaching and learning in all school music settings.

-The K-12 Contemporary Teaching Practice Master’s Degree, part of USC Thornton’s Department of Music Teaching and Learning, is designed for performers, composers and songwriters of a variety of music with strong undergraduate degrees in music who want to gain teaching certification in California and other states.
+USC Thornton’s Department of Music Teaching and Learning is designed for educators, performers, composers and songwriters of a variety of music with strong undergraduate degrees in music who want to gain teaching certification in California and other states.

-Graduates of this innovative, 12-month curriculum will appeal to school programs that wish to have quality band, orchestra, choral, and classroom teaching that addresses issues of diversity and inclusion for a majority of students and that offers opportunities that encourage a student-centered approach that supports creative music making, listening, and reflection.
+Graduates of the program will appeal to school programs that wish to have quality band, orchestra, choral, and classroom teaching that addresses issues of diversity and inclusion for a majority of students and that offers opportunities that encourage a student-centered approach that supports creative music making, listening, and reflection.

 The program is especially well suited for those interested in urban teaching and features extensive field experiences in area schools.
 Financial aid is available for this degree.